cynkra/fledge/README.md

     fledge::bump_version()
     ```

-    to re-tag the released version *(not yet implemented)* and to switch to a development version immediately.
+    to re-tag the released version and to switch to a development version immediately.

 First-time users
 ----------------